 What Is Parental Alienation Syndrome?

 Parental alienation syndrome (PAS) occurs when one parent routinely badmouths or disparages the other parent to the child to the point where the child begins to hold the same beliefs about their other parent.
-It is considered a type of brainwashing and a kind of abuse.
-When this happens, the relationship between the parent and child can be permanently damaged and can have a long-term negative impact on the child.
+It is considered “brainwashing” because one parent talks badly about the other parent to their child to the point that the child begins to harbor the same beliefs.
+When this happens, the relationship between the parent and child can be permanently damaged and can have a long-term negative impact on the child, including their psychological development.

 PAS is not currently recognized in the DSM-V (Diagnostic and Statistical Manual for Mental Disorders) and therefore is not recognized as a mental disorder.
 However, Illinois does acknowledge parental alienation syndrome.
 While there are no statutes in place that deal with PAS, you can advocate for children and parents who are suffering because of parental alienation with the help of a skilled attorney.